-The warning triangle and the first aid kit may be located in the stowage compartment on the floor of the boot, under the carpet.
+The warning triangle may be housed in the stowage compartment on the floor of the boot, under the carpet.

-The first aid kit may be located in the stowage compartment drawer on the boot floor under the carpet or in the stowage compartment in the boot side lining, depending on the version.
+The first aid box may be housed in the stowage compartment on the floor of the boot, or in the stowage compartment in the left side lining of the luggage compartment, depending on the version.

-- The warning triangle and the first-aid kit do not belong to the standard vehicle equipment. - The first aid kit must comply with legal requirements. - Observe the expiry date of the contents of the first aid kit.
-You should purchase a new first-aid kit as soon as possible after the shelf-life date of the first-aid kit has expired. - Before acquiring accessories and emergency equipment see the instructions on \Rightarrow page 204. \blacksquare
+- The warning triangle and the first aid box do not belong to the standard vehicle equipment. - The first aid kit must comply with legal requirements. - Observe the expiry date of the contents of the first aid kit.
+You should purchase a new first-aid kit as soon as possible after the shelf-life date of the first-aid kit has expired. - Before acquiring accessories and emergency equipment see the instructions on ⇒ page 210.